 Why are my apps not updating on Mac?
-Several Mac users have reported recently that the App Store won’t update apps on Mac, MacBook despite everything is working correctly.
+Several Mac users have reported recently that the Mac App Store not Updating Apps, MacBook despite everything is working correctly.
 You can try updating the Apps on Mac manually by visiting the App Store and clicking on the Update button.
 Does that work for you?
 On clicking the Update button, the App still shows pending update?
-It could be a server problem, but who knows.
+It could be a server problem, but who knows?

 In this article, I’ve listed all the possible workarounds to fix Apps that won’t update on Mac.
 You can start with the first solution until the problem didn’t resolve.